wjr83/Interactive-Lab-Hub/Lab 5/README.md

 > * Convenience: Many consumers find it challenging to decipher complex instructions or symbols on bins.
 A machine learning solution simplifies the process by instantly classifying waste items through images, making it more user-friendly.

 > Description of the System:
-> > The proposed system introduces a novel user interface by integrating a camera into trash and recycling bins, providing guidance on which bin to use before disposal.
-Here's how it might look, feel, and operate:
+> > The proposed system integrates a camera into trash and recycling bins, providing guidance on which bin to use before disposal.
+Here's how it will look, feel, and operate:

 > User Interface:
 > > A camera is integrated into the trashcan and recycling bin system, making it a seamless part of the waste disposal process in various settings, including businesses, cafes, and outdoor spaces.